facebookresearch/seamless_communication/src/seamless_communication/inference/README.md

 ## Silero VAD Segmenter: Audio Segmentation Tool

-The 'SileroVADSegmenter' class offers functionality for segmenting long audio recordings into chunks.
+The 'SileroVADSegmenter' class offers functionality for segmenting long audio recordings into chunks in the transcription pipeline.
 This tool segments based on speech timestamps.

 Key Features: